uvatoc/uvatoc.github.io/src/content/post/exam1.md

 3:30pm, so you will benefit from arriving early for class Wednesday to be settled and ready to start the exam.

+Exam 1 will cover material from Classes 1-<strikethrough>9</strikethrough> (through
+<strikethrough>25</strikethrough> 23 September) [Note: we have revised
-Exam 1 will cover material from Classes 1-9 (through 25 September), Problem Sets 1-3 (including the comments we provide on them; we will post comments for Problem Set 3 shortly after it is due on September 30), and the textbook chapters 0-4. _Most_ of the questions on the exam will cover topics that you will have seen in at least two different places (e.g., both in class and on a problem set, or in multiple classes, or at least both in the textbook and in class or a problem set).
+the coverage scope to not include any new material from Class 9 on Exam 1], Problem Sets 1-3 (including the comments we provide on them;
+we will post comments for Problem Set 3 shortly after it is due on September 30), and the textbook chapters 0-4. _Most_ of the questions on the exam will cover topics that you will have seen in at least two different places (e.g., both in class and on a problem set, or in multiple classes, or at least both in the textbook and in class or a problem set).

 As a reminder from the syllabus, you may construct a one-page (letter-size, two-sided) **reference sheet for use during the exam**,